 What is Neck Contouring Surgery?

 Neck contouring creates a firmer, smoother and more refined appearance to the neck and chin.
-Even without making any other changes to the face, improving a thick, wrinkled or sagging neck can dramatically improve a one’s appearance, helping a patient look years younger or even as though he or she has lost weight.
-Neck contouring can also help restore balance to facial features by providing a better defined jawline that frames the rest of the face.
+Even without making any other changes to the face, improving a thick, wrinkled or sagging neck can dramatically improve one’s appearance, helping a patient look years younger or even as though he or she has lost weight.
+Neck contouring can also help restore balance to facial features by providing a better-defined jawline that frames the rest of the face.

 Neck Contouring Options